Idiom of the day :- As cool as a cucumber

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- No laughing matter
+Idiom of the day :- Cliffhanger

 Usage, examples and definition of the Idiom :-